 Kansas CPA Requirements

 Kansas CPA requirements are administered and determined by the Kansas Board of Accountancy (KSBOA).
-Obtaining a CPA license in Kansas requires candidates to satisfy the educational requirements, pass the CPA Exam, obtain work experience, and pass the ethics exam.
+Obtaining a CPA license in Kansas requires candidates to satisfy the educational requirements, pass the CPA Exam, have work experience, and pass the ethics exam.

-Social Security Requirement | Yes |
+| Social Security Requirement | Yes |

-Age, Citizenship, and Residency Requirements |
+| Age, Citizenship, and Residency Requirements |

 |

-Good Moral Character | Yes |
+| Good Moral Character | Yes |

-Education Requirements for Licensure | 150 hours (inclusive of the B.A.) |
+| Education Requirements for Licensure | 150 hours (inclusive of a bachelor’s degree) |

-Pass the Exam | Minimum of 75 in each section |
+| Exam Passing Requirements | Minimum of 75 in each section |

-Work Experience | 1 year of full-time experience |
+| Work Experience | 1 year of full-time experience |

-International CPA Examination Program | Yes |
+| International CPA Examination Program | Yes, is a participant |

 - 42 semester hours in Business and General Education.
 Includes courses in:

-- College algebra or higher-level math course
+- College Algebra or higher-level math course

 - Finance